chjone/AzureInterviewQuestions/M365InterviewQuestions.md

 - Pro = 18 months
 - Enterprise - Spring builds = 18-months, Fall builds 30-months

 List the core security features of Windows 10
 --
-- Application Control
+- Application Control - app whitelisting
-- Windows Defender
+- Windows Defender - anti-virus
-- Microsoft Defender for Endpoint
+- Microsoft Defender for Endpoint - endpoint detection and response
-- Application Guard*
+- Application Guard* - sandbox isolation of apps and untrusted websites
-- Credential Guard*
+- Credential Guard* - credential isolation
-- Windows Hello
+- Windows Hello - passwordless logon
-- Attack Surface Reduction Rules (ASR's)*
+- Attack Surface Reduction Rules (ASR's)* - controls used to lock down common attack vectors
-- Secure Boot
+- Secure Boot -  ensures that a device boots using only the software that is trusted by the OEM
-- Measure Boot
+- Measure Boot - provides antimalware software with a trusted (resistant to spoofing and tampering) log of all boot components that started before antimalware software.
-- Bitlocker
+- Bitlocker - software based disk encryption
-- Applocker
+- Applocker - legacy application whitelisting
-- Device Guard
+- Device Guard - hardware backed application whitelisting
-- GPO
+- GPO - controls the working environment of user accounts and computer accounts. centralized policy management
-- Baselines
+- Security Baselines - secure and protect users and devices.
+Security baselines are pre-configured groups of Windows settings that help you apply the security settings that are recommended by the relevant security teams.

 Describe the process for provisioning a Windows OS for broad deployment.
 --